Rick's Daily Tips

 Question from Celina: I have a question about battery backup devices, Rick.

-I went to Office Depot to buy a UPS for my iMac and the man I talked to said I needed to pay extra for one that provides “Pure Sine Wave” AC current.
+I went to our local office supply store to buy a battery backup for my iMac and the man I talked to said I needed to pay extra for one that provides “pure sine wave” AC current.
+The one he tried to sell me costs over $100 more than the one I had planned to buy.

-I’m a very frugal person and I’d hate to waste money by buying a battery backup that’s more expensive than it really needs to be, but I don’t want to damage my computer either.
+I’m a very frugal person and I hate wasting money by buying something that’s more expensive than it really needs to be.
+But then I don’t want to damage my computer either.

 What’s your opinion on this?
-And if you don’t mind, can you recommend one that would be a great fit for my iMac?
+And if you don’t mind, can you recommend a battery backup/UPS that would be a good fit for my iMac?

 Rick’s answer: You’re right to be concerned about the safety of your iMac, Celina.

-You didn’t specify the actual model of your iMac, but any quality battery backup unit that’s rated at 600VA or higher should work well for you and give you a decent cushion in terms of reserve capacity.
+You didn’t specify the actual model of your iMac, but any quality battery backup unit that’s rated at 600VA or higher should work just fine for you and give you a decent cushion in terms of reserve capacity.

-Bottom line: You don’t need to pay a premium price for a Pure Sine Wave UPS.
+Bottom line: You don’t need to pay extra for a Pure Sine Wave UPS.
 Just choose a good brand that can comfortably power your computer without having to “strain”.

 Bonus tip: This post explains why your surge protectors could be giving you a false sense of security.